lab-core/multimodal-viewer/README.md

 During the simulation, the `collect` method is called and handle every event processed.
 It will extract the data from the simulation and create multiple updates that will be saved along the environment to be able to reconstruct every moment of the simulation.

-#### `simulation_visualization_data_model.py`
+#### `data_manager.py`

-This module centralized every read and write operation on the simulation data.
-Each useful component of multimodal-simulator has a corresponding data model that will be used to serialize or deserialize the data and construct it from the original components.

-The `SimulationVisualizationDataModel` class is a static class where all read and write operations will pass through.
+The `SimulationVisualizationDataManager` class is a static class where all read and write operations will pass through.
 It will guarantee the absence of concurrent access.

 #### `simulation.py`